huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/examples/example3/README.md

 ### Example Testing

 1. Go to the `$WORK_DIR/software/app/dpdk_app/example3` directory and run the **make** command.
-2. After the compilation is completed, perform example tests by referring to [Application Operation Instructions](../../../../software/app/dpdk_app/README.md).
+2. After the compilation is complete, perform example tests by referring to [Application Operation Instructions](../../../../software/app/dpdk_app/README.md).